rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 * t2 can close t2

-now that would be really type-independent - the node level values of sectioning nodes are type-dependent
+now that would be really type-independent - the node level values of parent containers are type-dependent - at some point, a section's type must be identified in order to determine the node level of the corresponding parent container -